Sweden to join Finland in applying for Nato

 But there is "unease" in the country that this status was stopping the Swiss from doing more to help Ukraine, such as exporting arms, Pull noted.

-A survey last month by pollster Stoma showed 56 percent of Swiss wanted closer Nato ties and 33 percent supported joining Nato — a significant jump of 10 to 20 points in each case compared to historical averages.
+A survey last month by pollster Sotomo showed 56 percent of Swiss wanted closer Nato ties and 33 percent supported joining Nato — a significant jump of over 10 points in each case compared to historical averages.

 "Clearly the Russian invasion of Ukraine has changed a lot of minds," Sotomo's Michael Hermann told Reuters.